ChiragSomashekar/product-purchase-engagement-analysis/README.md

 # Product Analytics: Time to Conversion Behavior

 ## Goal
-Understand how long it takes users to complete a purchase after first arriving on the website on a given day, and identify behavior patterns that influence decision speed.
+Understand how long it takes users to complete a purchase after first arriving on the website on a given day, and identify behavioral patterns that influence decision speed.

 ## Business context
 The Product Manager wanted to understand **purchase decision speed** on the e-commerce platform: